 As data management professionals increasingly recognize the advantages of the hybrid cloud, we can expect more and more of them to embrace it as an essential part of their IT strategy.

 Are you currently embracing the hybrid cloud, or are you still uncertain or hanging back because you’re satisfied with how things are currently?
-Maybe you’ve gone totally hybrid.
-We’d love to hear your comments below on how you’re dealing with the hybrid cloud.
+We’d love to hear your comments below on how you’re approaching your cloud architecture decisions.